Participant-Directed Services

 • Transition you back to traditional services if you choose to stop using PDS services.

-To find a support broker, contact an Area Agencies on Aging (AAAs) or a Community Mental Health Center (CMHCs).
+To find a PDS case manager, contact an Area Agencies on Aging (AAAs) or a Community Mental Health Center (CMHCs).
 Once you choose PDS, you will no longer have a case manager through a traditional agency.

 What are my responsibilities if I enroll in the PDS program?